Meet the Team

 Education:

-Bachelor’s of Science in Dietetics and Human Nutrition, University of Kentucky
+Bachelor of Science in Dietetics & Human Nutrition, University of Kentucky

 Internship, Coordinated Program, University of Kentucky